Gregory4321/cooks_finest/README.md

 ### Content

-All content on the website was written by me, the developer, with inspiration taken from other food and recipe sites and e-commerce stores.
+Content on the website was written by me, the developer, with inspiration taken from other food and recipe sites and e-commerce stores.

+Product details were obtained from the linked site of the image I sourced on google images, and the description and used some details either directly or edited.

 ### Code